scottnmarkley/scottnmarkley.github.io/Datasets.md

 title: Datasets
 ---

-This page provides a centralized place to download some of the  datasets I have helped create, including the Historical Housing Unit and Urbanization Database v2010 (HHUUD10), Tabulated HOLC Area Description Sheet (THOLCADS) Data, and Tracts by Census Place Using Centroids.
+This page serves as a centralized place to locate and download some of the urban datasets I have helped create, including the Historical Housing Unit and Urbanization Database v2010 (HHUUD10), Tabulated HOLC Area Description Sheet (THOLCADS) Data, and Tracts by Census Place Using Centroids.

 ### [HHUUD10 on Esri's Living Atlas](https://www.arcgis.com/home/item.html?id=98efddc0d7b84ddea6d211f7958447d8) | [HHUUD10 on OSF](https://osf.io/fzv5e/)